ben-wangz/blog/docs/src/intro/achievements/README.md

 By co-locating storage and compute resources within the same Kubernetes cluster, this implementation effectively supports mission-critical workloads requiring high storage stability and low-latency I/O performance, including real-time data processing and core database storage scenarios.

-* what we have done in production:
+* what we have done in production
     + 2PB in summary of 30+ data nodes
     + available more than 2 years
 * [how to play](../../articles/kubernetes/argocd/storage/ceph/README.md)